Quick reference guide

 Foreign investment restrictions

-Foreign investments are not currently restricted in South Africa.
-Unless in the context of specific industries and sectors (such as the mining sector), takeovers are not subject to prior governmental or regulatory approvals other than customary merger control approvals and exchange control approval.
-However, the Competition Amendment Act introduced a foreign investment review regime, in terms of which, acquisitions by foreign entities involving assets or businesses operating in sectors that are designated as “strategically important to South Africa’s national security interests”, will need to undergo a foreign investment review approval process.
-Currently, these provisions have yet to become operative and it remains uncertain as to when the regime will come into effect.
+Foreign investments are not currently restricted in South Africa, although there is a draft law or proposal in place.
+The Competition Amendment Act introduced a foreign investment review regime, under which, acquisitions by foreign entities involving assets or businesses operating in sectors that are designated as “strategically important to South Africa’s national security interests”, will be required to undergo a foreign investment review approval process.
+Currently, these provisions have yet to become operative, and it remains uncertain when the regime will come into effect.

 Antitrust/merger control